CityJet: 2015-2018: Transition to ACMI

+2018-present: ACMI

+At the end of October 2018, CityJet commenced a wet lease agreement with Aer Lingus, operating two Avro RJ85 aircraft primarily on the Dublin to London City route.

-In 2019, CityJet pulled all Sukhoi Superjet 100 aircraft from service due to insufficient operational reliability and returned them to their lessor.
-For the same reason a wetlease agreement with Brussels Airlines fell through.
+In 2019, CityJet pulled all Sukhoi Superjet 100 aircraft from service due to insufficient operational reliability and returned them to their lessor, replacing these aircraft with CRJ900 jets on the wet lease contract with Brussels Airlines.

-In 2019, Cityjet partnered with KLM to create Air Antwerp, a new airline based in Antwerp International Airport.
-It operated daily flights to London City Airport from 9th September 2019 but ceased operations in June 2021.
+In 2019, CityJet partnered with KLM to create Air Antwerp, a new airline based in Antwerp International Airport.
+It operated daily flights to London City Airport from 9 September 2019.
+In May 2021 CityJet handed its 75% share of Air Antwerp over to co-owner KLM but the airline ceased operations in June 2021.

 In April 2020, Brussels Airlines cancelled its wetlease contract with CityJet for five aircraft in the wake of the COVID-19 pandemic.
+The Aer Lingus wet lease agreement also ended at this time due to market uncertainty.
 In the same month the High Court appointed an interim examiner to CityJet.

-In May 2021 CityJet handed its 75% share of Air Antwerp over to co-owner KLM.

-Destinations

-CityJet ceased scheduled operations under its own name in October 2018, but continues to operate several routes on wetlease contracts for Scandinavian Airlines.
+CityJet exited the Examinership process in August 2020 after financial restructuring.

+After a brief pause at the start of the Covid pandemic, CityJet recommenced wet lease services on behalf of Scandinavian Airlines in June 2020 and progressively built up to the operation of 18 CRJ900 for SAS by 2022.